 Yes (for those with physical switch; pulling out and pushing in)

-Yes (for magnetic system one will be affected by magnetic field / X- ray scanner)
+Yes (for magnetic system it will be affected by magnetic field / X- ray scanner)

 Need actuator to turn on Light